Food & Drink

 Soy sauce, which in Japan always includes wheat, is an ingredient common to many dishes in Japan.
 Consequently, there may be a limit to how many dishes can be altered for those who require a gluten-free diet.

-If you have specific dietary needs we suggest you also bring other food items to help supplement your meals.
+If you have specific dietary needs we suggest you bring other food items to help supplement your meals.

 While travelling during the day it is not usually necessary to carry more than water, a snack and personal effects.
 Shops, vending machines, and kiosks, which are found in most places we visit, provide for many immediate needs including drinks, snacks, cosmetics and clothing.